Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: EXPERIMENTS

 \section{EXPERIMENTS}

 Our experimental environments are divided into two parts: the simulation environment and the real-world environment.
-In both cases, we deploy our well-trained model to perform servo tasks in scenes where we randomly sample the initial and target poses.
-And images from the camera serve as input data for the network to directly predict the velocity of the robot's end-effector, in a zero-short way.
-The evaluation criteria encompass success rate (SR), translation error (TE), rotation error (RE), time steps (TS) and mean total time cost on each run (mTT).
+In both cases, we deploy our well-trained model to perform servo tasks in scenes where we randomly sample the initial and target poses using the same method described in \ref{sec1:Data Processing}.
+And images from the camera serve as input data for the network to directly predict the velocity of the robot's end-effector in a zero-shot way.
+The evaluation metrics include success rate (SR), translation error (TE), rotation error (RE), time steps (TS) and mean total time cost on each run (mTT).

+Baseline: (1).
+IBVS \cite{1} directly controls robot motion by minimizing the pixel errors of keypoints through the average of current and desired Jacobian matrix with depth corresponding to $\mathit{d}^{gt}$; (2).
+IBVS-related methods merely replace the extracted feature with classic features (SIFT \cite{lowe1999object}, ORB \cite{rublee2011orb} e.g.), optical flow features (RAFT \cite{raft}), or features from Vision Transformer (ViT-VS \cite{scherl2025vit}); (3).
+CNS \cite{21} is only trained on randomized points in 3D space and encodes the keypoints correspondence into a graph followed the same GNN and decoder as ours.